JL337/BashDeployApp/README.md

-# Stage and Deploy an Application to Azure
+# Stage and Deploy an Application using Azure

 This demo will describe how to take an application, stage it from GitHub and then deploy it live using Azure.